-Why did you want to become a SLP?
+Why did you want to become an SLP?

 Julie: I wanted to become a Speech and Language Pathologist because I wanted a helping career that was medically involved.
 I also wanted to be able to continue learning and growing throughout the entirety of my career.
-I am a student at heart, and find such pleasure in learning new things.
-I hope one day to become a professor and share this love and passion for learning that I have with others.
+I am a student at heart and find such pleasure in learning new things.
+I hope to become a professor and share this love and passion for learning that I have with others one day.
 I think this career can keep you stimulated and challenged for as long as you let it.
-The luxury of being able to switch settings or populations is so nice, and the positive impact we can have on the lives of those we serve and their loved ones is invaluable.
+The luxury of switching settings or populations is so nice, and the positive impact we can have on the lives of those we serve and their loved ones is invaluable.

-What is your favorite thing about being a SLP?
+What is your favorite thing about being an SLP?

 Kurt: My favorite thing about being an SLP must be how rewarding it is.
-Whether it’s helping an adult recover something crucial they’ve lost, working with a child to improve their communication, or coaching new parents on how to safely feed their newborn, everything I’ve done in this field has given me something huge in return that’s hard to put into words.
+Whether it’s helping an adult recover something crucial they’ve lost, working with a child to improve their communication, or coaching new parents on how to feed their newborn safely, everything I’ve done in this field has given me something huge in return that’s hard to put into words.

-Julie: My favorite thing about being a Speech and Language Pathologist is assisting my patients reach their goals after a life-altering event.
-It is one thing to help a child develop a skill in which they are missing, allowing them to participate more easily, confidently, and successfully in their social, academic, and emotional lives.
-However, it is another thing to help a person regain skills that they once had and cherished, and are working so hard to get back.
-It is quite rewarding to not only guide our patients, but also to journey with them as they work tirelessly to reach their goals and help them to become functional communicators in a world and society that is so heavily communication-based.
+Julie: My favorite thing about being a Speech and Language Pathologist is assisting my patients to reach their goals after a life-altering event.
+It is one thing to help a child develop a skill they are missing, allowing them to participate more easily, confidently, and successfully in their social, academic, and emotional lives.
+However, it is another thing to help a person regain skills they once had and cherished and are working so hard to get back.
+It is quite rewarding to guide our patients and journey with them as they work tirelessly to reach their goals and help them become functional communicators in a world and society that is so heavily communication-based.

 This career allows us to make a pivotal impact on the lives of our patients and their loved ones, and there are few things better than improving the quality of life of other people.
-It is a gift we too often take for granted to be able to express ourselves; either verbally, nonverbally, or utilizing AAC, and it is a privilege to help others be able to express themselves in whatever way their situation allows.
+It is a gift we too often take for granted to express ourselves, either verbally, nonverbally, or utilizing AAC, and it is a privilege to help others express themselves in whatever way their situation allows.